Kotlin/kotlinx.serialization/formats/README.md

 ### XML
 * GitHub repo: [pdvrieze/xmlutil](https://github.com/pdvrieze/xmlutil)
 * Artifact ID: `io.github.pdvrieze.xmlutil:serialization`
-* Platform: JVM, Android, JavaScript
+* Platform: all supported platforms

 This library allows for reading and writing of XML documents with the serialization library.
-It is multiplatform, but as the xmlutil library (which handles the multiplatform xml bit) delegates to platform specific parsers each platform needs to  be implemented for each platform specifically.
+It is multiplatform, providing both a shared parser/writer for xml as well as platform-specific parsers where available.
 The library is designed to handle existing xml formats that use features that would not be available in other formats such as JSON.

 ### YAML